 - There should be an overreaching theme or concept.

-- The lesson should be interdisciplinary and real world applications should be involved.
+- The lesson should be interdisciplinary and real-world applications should be involved.

 I know teachers who have done all three and the GT students find their courses to be boring and useless.
 They say that they don't learn anything, "we just do stuff".
 Many times, they don't understand their grade when rubrics and other "authentic assessments" are used.

 First of all, the teacher should be the sage on the stage.
 GT students are capable of learning and doing an incredible amount on their own.
 They learn about their world faster than 99% of all students in their age group.
 They expect their teacher to provide them with something that perhaps they can't learn or do on their own.
-Our job is to stand in front of them and offer our wisdom, experiences, and our in depth knowledge of content.
+Our job is to stand in front of them and offer our wisdom, experiences, and our in-depth knowledge of content.
 Yes, when they are in my classroom, I am the center of their universe because I actually have something to offer them.

 I would like to end my reflection with a comment and then a lesson that happened purely by accident.

 My comment concerns you.
 The most important thing that I learned from EDCI 623 was the comment that you made concerning how one of your daughter's teachers could not relate to the GT class because of a large intelligence disconnect.
-I had never considered the importance of at least being intellectually in the same ballpark with your GT students until you made that comment.
+I had never considered the importance of at least being intellectually in the same ballpark as your GT students until you made that comment.
 After giving it a lot of thought, I think that it is profoundly important.
 At many schools, GT students are in a constant war with their teachers.
-Now this would be a perfect piece of research for someone like Gardner to pursue instead of wasting his time inventing intelligences.
+Now this would be a perfect piece of research for someone like Gardner to pursue instead of wasting his time inventing intelligence.

 I leave you with an example of how GT students learn.

-At times, I would use vocabulary in my first period class that the students had not been exposed to.
+At times, I would use vocabulary in my first-period class that the students had not been exposed to.
 For instance, tyro and ilk were unknown to them.
 After a while, they assumed that I started making words up, so they would check them in a dictionary that was kept on one of my bookshelves.
 I would of course define the word before they looked it up and I was always correct.
 They were impressed that a math teacher knew vocabulary.
-Two students asked if they could take the first five minutes of each class to present one SAT type word and discuss its origins with the class.
+Two students asked if they could take the first five minutes of each class to present one SAT-type word and discuss its origins with the class.
 I agreed and the result was amazing.
 The students were enthused, I was enthused, and we learned some very nifty words.
-At the end of the grading period, the two students wrote a vocabulary quiz based on the selected words and of course I was asked to take it along with the class.
+At the end of the grading period, the two students wrote a vocabulary quiz based on the selected words and of course, I was asked to take it along with the class.
 I am proud to announce that I tied for fifth out of thirty-one on the quiz.
 Oh yes, the top six scorers were listed on the board.
 The students received extra credit and I could brag about tying with a student who reads twenty-four hours a day.